MileHacker Logo

 Ethical Photo-Taking

-• Always ask permission before photographing individuals, particularly for kids or religious figures.
+• Always ask permission before photographing individuals, particularly for the little ones or religious figures.

 • Avoid taking photos in private areas or where signs prohibit it.